 Now you know all about coding for kids

 So, now that you have learned more about what coding for kids is all about, why wait?
 Get started today!
 Turn screen time into productive time, while your child learns lifelong skills and creates something they're proud of today — and forever.
-Give Create & Learn's free Scratch Ninja class a go - there's no risk in trying.
+Join our popular one-hour session on how to make a Pokemon game:

 Up next, jump right into the learning fun and find out how to make a ball bounce in Scratch.